HPV Vaccine FAQs

 What is the HPV vaccine?

 Two HPV vaccines (Gardasil and Cervarix) are approved to prevent cervical and other cancers.
 Hall Health carries Gardasil, which prevents against the types of HPV that cause most cervical cancers.
 It also protects you from the HPV strains that lead to most genital warts.
-It is approved for biological women aged 11-26 and biological males aged 9-26.
+It is approved for cisgender women aged 11-26 and cisgender males aged 9-26.

 Any sexually active person, regardless of gender or sexual orientation, is at risk for HPV.